DataDog/integrations-core/kafka/README.md

 Connect Kafka to Datadog to:

-- Visualize the performance of your cluster in real time.
+- Visualize the performance of your Kafka clusters in real time.
 - Correlate the performance of Kafka with the rest of your applications.

+If you would benefit from visualizing the topology of your streaming data pipelines, or from investigating localized bottlenecks within your data streams setup, check out [Data Streams Monitoring][24].

+[Data Streams Monitoring][24] is recommended for tracking and monitoring your streaming data pipelines containing Kafka, RabbitMQ, SQS, and additional message queues.
+Easily identify delays, visualize pipeline topology, and identify root causes of bottlenecks.
+[Get started today][25].

+**Note**:
-This check has a limit of 350 metrics per instance.
+- This check has a limit of 350 metrics per instance.
 The number of returned metrics is indicated in the Agent status output.
 Specify the metrics you are interested in by editing the configuration below.
 For more detailed instructions on customizing the metrics to collect, see the [JMX Checks documentation][2].

-To collect Kafka consumer metrics, see the [kafka_consumer check][3].

-If you would benefit from visualizing the topology of your streaming data pipelines, or from investigating localized bottlenecks within your data streams setup, check out [Data Streams Monitoring][24].

-**Note**: This integration attached sample configuration works only for Kafka >= 0.8.2.
+- This integration attached sample configuration works only for Kafka >= 0.8.2.
 If you are running a version older than that, see the [Agent v5.2.x released sample files][22].
+- To collect Kafka consumer metrics, see the [kafka_consumer check][3].

 ## Setup